qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 This QEP proposes introducing vector layer editing directly within the 3D view by adding dedicated 3D user interface tools.
 It will allow users to create primitive objects (such as boxes, spheres, and tori) and to apply 3D operations (including boolean operations and duplication) to existing 3D objects.

-## 3D edition map tools
+## 3D editing map tools

-These new map tools will be developed within the 3D canvas beside 3D pointcloud attribute edition map tool.
+These new map tools will be developed within the 3D canvas beside 3D pointcloud attribute editing map tool.
 Four groups have been identified:

 * 3D primitive creation
 * 3D boolean operations (intersection, difference, union)